Innocentsax/PayStack_Integration_API/README.md

 ### Prerequisites
 + Basic Spring boot.
-+ Basic of Rest API
++ Basic of Rest API.

 Simply create an account on the [Paystack website](https://paystack.com/).